South Coast Self-Catering & Camping — The practical guide for budget, family and wilderness stays

 Base: Scottburgh or Margate

-- Day 1: Stop at Amanzimtoti tidal pools en route, check into a self-catering apartment, evening swim.
+• Day 1: Stop at Amanzimtoti tidal pools en route, check in to an apartment, evening swim.

 2. Caravan beach break — 4 nights